-The Manufacturing Technology Certificate program and its options provide an environment to develop technical skills that are highly marketable to the area's industries.
-Most of the courses are set-up to simulate actual working environments.
+The Precision Manufacturing and Industrial Systems Maintenance Technology programs provide an environment to develop technical skills that are highly marketable to the area's industries.
+Most of the courses are set up to stimulate actual working environments.

-Technical course work begins in the first semester in order to develop a common skill base for the program's three options.
-During this first semester the student will learn how to use computers, read and use industrial prints, gain technical skills, as well as take one or two courses in their area of specialization.
-During the second semesters, the student will continue in one of three options that include:
+Technical coursework begins in the first semester in order to develop a common skill base for the program.
+During this first semester the student will learn how to us computers, read and use industrial prints, and gain technical skills.